 The materials are available in four languages and are accessible to all students wishing to review them in whatever language and use one of the four languages as a vehicular language of the campus and to complete the exercises.

 This Master is the outcome of our EENI Ahimsa vision “Education for All”

 applied to Africa.
 EENI wish to contribute to sustainable and inclusive economic

 growth in Africa.
 Our experience of over ten years in Africa, and the knowledge of the needs of the continent especially in relation to Intra-African trade and business has allowed us to design this master.

 This master is designed especially taking into account the needs of African

-Career opportunities related to the Master in Business in Sub-Saharan Africa
+Career opportunities related to the Professional Master in Business in Sub-Saharan Africa

-Graduate students in this Master in Business in Sub-Saharan Africa of EENI can enrol directly on the Doctorate in International Business specialisation Africa.
+Graduate students in this Professional Master's Program in Business in Sub-Saharan Africa of EENI can enrol directly on the Doctorate in International Business specialisation Africa.
 Moreover, they need complete only the research methodology module, Thesis, and others modules not studied in this Master.

 EENI African Professor in Africa: Dr Geneviève Barro, Dr Albert Bialufu, Dr Ousséni SO, Dr Fernandinho Domingos, Dr Aliou Niang, Thierry Somda, Adérito Fernandes, Prospero Kemayou

 Methodology: e-learning/Distance Learning.